Rita Gunther McGrath: Life and work

 In 1999, McGrath received the "Best Paper" Academy Of Management Review, in 2001 the Maurice Holland "best paper" award from the Industrial Research Institute, and later the McKinsey 'best paper' award from the Strategic Management Society for McGrath and Nerkar, Real options reasoning and a new look at the R&D strategy of pharmaceutical firms.

 In 2009, she was elected fellow of the Strategic Management Society, and in 2013 of the International Academy of Management.
 In 2013 she also received the Thinkers50 Distinguished Achievement Award in Strategy.
 She was named one of the top 20 thinkers in 2011, and one of the top 10 thinkers in 2013 by Thinkers50.

 In 2019, McGrath was ranked the #5 most influential management thinker in the world by Thinkers50.
+In 2023, McGrath ranked #7 on the Thinkers50 list.

+McGrath received the prestigious C. K. Prahalad award for scholarly impact on practice from the Strategic Management Society in 2022.
+This is one of the most prestigious awards granted by the Society.

 McGrath is the bestselling author of five books and is one of the most widely published authors in the Harvard Business Review, including “Discovery Driven Planning” (1995), which was recognized as an early articulation of today’s “lean” startup philosophy and has been cited by Clayton Christensen as “one of the most important ideas in management—ever.”
 She is the founder of the consulting firm Valize and maintains the weekly newsletter Thought Sparks on LinkedIn.

+Her work and research is promoted on her personal website.